EnigmaShowdown/enigmashowdown/docs/source/development/project/programming.rst

   ))

 We have now defined a single Renderable, which is made up of smaller Renderables.
-This helps us modularize our rendering code and makes it reusable.
+This helps us modularize our rendering code by making it reusable.